knaveHaven/001_knavehaven_classification/README.md

 knaveHaven classification or (kHC) is a hybrid specialized-general classification system.

 knaveHaven can be considered specialized, under that it is oriented towards the documentation of knaveHaven experiencing the internet, via the cataloguing and organization of net artifacts as well as the creation of others under this haven.
-ALSO DUE TO ARBITRARY NATURE
+ALSO DUE TO ARBITRARY NATURE (it is restricted to knaveHaven's worldview)

 kHC also uses a generalized ethos due to the potential of online engagements falling under a universe of knowledge despite knaveHaven having specialized interests[2].